Jones slopes and coarse volume of near-alternating links: Jones slopes

-\begin{proof} If $\sigma$ flows through the edge $\epsilon$ with $k$ strands than it flows through every crossing in the twist region $T$ represented by $\epsilon$ with at least $k$ strands.
-We apply Lemma \ref{lem:count}(a) and just add up the number of crossings on which $\sigma$ chooses the $B$-resolution over each $x^n$ for a crossing $x \in T$.
-This gives that $\sigma$ chooses the $B$-resolution on at least $\omega k^2$ crossings.
-In a twist region with $\omega$ crossings we have that in the all-$A$ state on $T^n$ there are $(\omega-2)$ sets of $n$ disjoint circles.
-Thus we can apply part (b) of Lemma \ref{lem:count} at least $\omega - 2$ times. \end{proof}
+\begin{proof} If $\sigma$ flows through the edge $\epsilon$ with $2k$ strands than it flows through every crossing in $T$ represented by $\epsilon$ with at least $2k$ strands.
+We apply Lemma \ref{lem:count}(a) and add up the number of crossings on which $\sigma$ chooses the $-$-resolution over each $x^n$ for a crossing $x \in T$.
+This gives that $\sigma$ chooses the $-$-resolution on at least $\omega k^2$ crossings.
+In a twist region with $\omega$ crossings we have that in the all-$+$ state on $T^n$ there are $(\omega-1)$ sets of $n$ disjoint circles.
+Thus we can apply part (b) of Lemma \ref{lem:count} $\omega - 2$ times. \end{proof}